Chapter 13 Bankruptcy Attorney in Kansas City

 - We’re located in Kansas City, Lenexa, and Lee’s Summit

-Call Patton & Dean, LLC today at (913) 203-4786 or contact us online to schedule a consultation with our Chapter 13 bankruptcy lawyer in Kansas City.
+Call Patton & Dean, LLC today at (913) 203-4786 or contact us online to schedule a consultation with our Chapter 13 bankruptcy lawyers in Kansas City.

-- Have unsecured and secured debt obligations that fall within the limits.
-The limits change every few years, so be sure to speak with a seasoned Chapter 13 attorney in Lenexa to confirm if you can file.
+- Have unsecured and secured debt within the limits set by federal guidelines.
+These thresholds change periodically, so consulting with a Chapter 13 lawyer can confirm eligibility.

-- They must finish credit counseling from an organization endorsed by the U.S. Trustee's office within 180 days before submitting the filing.
+- Complete credit counseling from a U.S. Trustee–approved agency within 180 days before filing.

-If you are considering filing, contact our professional Lenexa Chapter 13 bankruptcy lawyer for advice based on your circumstances.
+If you’re considering filing, contact our Chapter 13 bankruptcy lawyers for guidance tailored to your circumstances.

 We Offer No Money Down Bankruptcy

-At Patton & Dean, LLC, we provide no-money-down bankruptcy services for those pursuing Chapter 13 bankruptcy.
-Our legal team offers experienced guidance and one-on-one bankruptcy counseling in Kansas City and the surrounding areas for people facing difficult financial circumstances.
+At Patton & Dean, LLC, we provide no-money-down bankruptcy services for Chapter 13 filers.
+Our attorneys offer one-on-one bankruptcy counseling throughout Kansas City and the surrounding areas for people facing serious financial hardship.

-We have developed a unique, Complete Bankruptcy model of legal guidance.
-This means we handle all aspects of the Chapter 13 process—from deciding whether to pursue bankruptcy through the completion of your case, as well as post-bankruptcy matters—for no money down.
+We’ve built a unique Complete Bankruptcy model of legal guidance.
+That means we handle every aspect of the Chapter 13 process, from deciding whether to file through the completion of your case and all post-bankruptcy matters, for no money down.

 What’s Involved in a Chapter 13 Bankruptcy?